Jasmine You

-Jasmine You (March 8, 1979 – August 9, 2009) was a Japanese musician, best known as original bassist of the symphonic metal band Versailles.
+Jasmine You (March 8, 1979 – August 9, 2009) was a Japanese musician, best known as original bassist of the symphonic power metal band Versailles.
 Jasmine You, then known as Yuu, entered the visual kei music scene in 1998 after joining Jakura, who managed to become somewhat successful before disbanding in 2003.
 In 2006 he was invited by his long-time friend Hizaki to join his solo project.
 Soon after he also took part in the theatrical rock show Node of Scherzo, with Hizaki, Kamijo, Juka and Kaya.
 In 2007 he joined Versailles and stayed with them until his illness and death in 2009.

 Biography

 Jakura

 Jasmine You was born in Aichi Prefecture.
 He formed the band Jakura (雀羅) in March 1998, under the name Yuu (勇).
 After Jakura disbanded on June 9, 2003, he decided not to join a full-time band and played in some session bands.
 In June 2006 he moved to Tokyo, and his long-time friend Hizaki invited him to join his solo project Hizaki grace project.